Contract profiles and promotion ladder

 - Must pass compliance tests.

-- Must satisfy manifest and run record requirements.
+- Must satisfy the relevant knowledge artifact manifest and provenance requirements.

 - Must obey integration seam and allowed IO rules.